Ashwininmore/SpringBoot-CRUD-API/README.md

-# Spring boot, Hibernate, MySQL REST API
+# Task management system - Spring boot, MySQL,REST API, Postman.

 A simple Web-based Task Management System using Spring boot that demonstrates the usage of RESTful API using Spring boot, Hibernate and MySQL.